Yaofang-Liu/FVDM/README.md

 # FVDM
-Code for Paper 'Redefining Temporal Modeling in Video Diffusion: The Vectorized Timestep Approach'
+Code for Paper _Redefining Temporal Modeling in Video Diffusion: The Vectorized Timestep Approach_